Bonillop/mailero-dev/README.md

 ***
 # Frontend

+# React-router
+Used to handle routing in a Single Page Application. imported from `react-router-dom`

+## withRouter
+A function to arbitrarily expose the history object, as a prop, from react router to a component in order to let it navigate.

 ## Enviroment variables
 Create-react-app exposes a `NODE_ENV` variable in `process.env.NODE_ENV` where we can check the current environment